 Every person has a value and dignity which comes directly from the creation of male and female in God’s own image and likeness.
 Christians see this potential as fulfilled by God’s re-creation of us in Christ.
-Among other things this implies a duty to value all people as bearing the image of God and therefore to protect them from harm.
+Among other things this implies a duty to value all people as bearing the image of God and therefor to protect them from harm.

-• We accept and endorse the principles of ‘Safeguarding in the Diocese of London’.
+- We accept and endorse the principles of ‘Safeguarding in the Diocese of London’.

-• We recognise that safeguarding is the responsibility of the whole church community.
+- We recognise that safeguarding is the responsibility of the whole church community.

-• We will challenge any abuse of power by anyone in a position of trust.
+- We will challenge any abuse of power by anyone in a position of trust.

-The PCC of this Church agreed and adopted the above Policy at its meeting on Monday 18th May 2015.
+The PCC of this Church agreed and adopted the above Policy at its meeting on 20 May 2019.

 We have appointed Chris Askwith and Caryn Weber as our Church Safeguarding Officers, and Janice Pratt (children), David Sandford (youth) and Chris Hughes (adults at risk) as our champions.